Lucid & OLCC Compliance

 Lucid Design has 5+ years of experience in creating and submitting OLCC/OHA compliant packaging for our cannabis clients.
 On August 15th, 2018, new OLCC rules will become effective, requiring many changes to the current packaging and labeling currently approved and sitting on shelves.
 We invite you to take a condensed look at the required changes listed here and contact us if you would like help navigating the compliance for your package or label.
 Feel free to get in touch with us at any point to look over your packaging and help make adjustments as needed.

 There are several changes and updates to the OLCC’s definitions of current products, changes in labeling and packaging requirements based on cannabis categories, and new rules and corresponding universal symbol for industrial hemp products.
 Some changes are minor; others are not.
 You can find the full administrative order HERE.
+You can find the most updated version of the OLCC Packaging and Labeling Checklist, updated 07/10/18, HERE.
 To save you time, we’ve condensed and highlighted some of the most important changes.

 Updates to Labeling Definitions